OtoeCountyMAA/OtoeCountyMAA/_README.md

 Inside the `/images/` folder you'll find a few images included with the theme.

-The images in the `/demo/` subfolder are used in the demo project, post and page – you delete those if you don't need them.
+The images in the `` subfolder are used in the demo department, post and page – you delete those if you don't need them.

 `favicon.png` – you should replace this with the favicon image you'd like to use for your website.

-`social.jpg` – this image is used by default as the meta image on the Home and Blog pages.
+`social.jpg` – this image is used by default as the meta image on the Home and News pages.
 This shows up on social shares of your page, for example Facebook or Twitter – so you should change it to a relevant image, or change the image URL in that page's Front Matter (see below).

 ---